I absolutely love Christmas (as I’m sure many of you do) but unfortunately, the madness of our festivities often leads

 In the UK alone, an estimated 4 million Christmas dinners are wasted.
 I searched for the global number without any luck, and to be honest… I’m not sure I’d like to know.

 Millions and millions and millions of people around the world could be fed by our greed and fortune.
 All of whom are unable to feed themselves one simple meal a day.
 Instead of spending your money on an inevitable amount of food that you already know is far too much, use your money elsewhere and perhaps help a family who desperately need a meal.

 Turn off your Christmas Lights

 Your Christmas lights may be incredibly pretty and festive, but when you’re not in the room there’s really no need for them to be on.

-I don’t think we need to pull the plug on all Christmas lights, but to be better for the environment try to go for LED and even a timer too.
+I don’t think we need to pull the plug on all Christmas lights, but to be better for the environment try to go for solar-powered lights (or even LED) and use a timer too.
 Energy consumption skyrockets during the holiday season with the huge amount of lights that are turned on every night around the world.

 Dispose of your Christmas Tree in an eco-friendly way